 - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

 - Communicate effectively in a variety of professional contexts.

 - Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

 - Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.

-- Identify and analyze user needs and to take them into account in the selection, creation, integration, evaluation, and administration of computing-based systems.
+- Identify and analyze user needs and take them into account in the selection, creation, integration, evaluation, and administration of computing-based systems.
 [IT]

 Completion of the degree requirements for the bachelor's degree in IT qualifies you for careers in: IT systems manager, IT specialist, project manager, database system manager, IT technical support professional, software support specialist, web systems manager, IT technology manager, network engineer, IT security specialist.

-Who employs graduates with the IT major?
+Who employs graduates with an IT major?

 Essentially every hospital, commercial business, school, not-for-profit organization, government office and organization, manufacturing company, web-based business or sales company and computer equipment or related support company has computer systems that require IT professionals who can effectively manage these key resources.